NicolasMabeleng/ALX-MVP-Project/README.md

 # NM Player Version 1.0

+# Technology Stack:
+* Python for primary programming language for development.
+* Tkinter to help with creating a GUI toolkit for building user interface.
+* Pygame as a library to utilize audio playback and manipulation.

+# Architecture:
+* This project follows a modular architecture, separating GUI components from backend logic.
+* Tkinter widgets are used to create the user-interface, including buttons, labels, and file dialogs,
+* Pygame utilize audio playback, providing functionalities such as play, stop, and playlist management

 # Music Player Created with Python 3.12.2 using Tkinter library, Pygame 2.5.2 (SDL 2.82.3) and OS module.

 The tkinter library is used for making the Music Player GUI, os module for the file path, mixer module from pygame library for loading and controlling the music.

 # Install the necessary libraries and modules using the pip installer.
 pip install tk